Special-Operations-Brigade/SOB-Docs/aircraft/weapons.md

 * Stalkers are HARM Missiles are anti-radar missiles.
 They are meant for anti-air turrets or radar locking vehicles/turrets that are a threat to aircraft.
 They are meant to auto lock and fire, meaning all you have to do is direct it and let it do the rest.
 * Hitmen are stealth Air to Ground missiles.
 With no ability to laser lock they must have an IR lock to be able to head to the intended target.
 * Scalples are deadly percision missiles.
 This missiles feature very little splash damage and leave no room for error, however hit your target, and it will guartee destruction.
+* Ball Peen missiles are fast firing air to ground missiles.
+They have a max range of 1 kilometer but a lock on speed of about a half a second.
+These are perfect for your speedy aircraft to get in and out of a cass mission without losing speed!

 ### Bombs